-The course website is located within OWL.
-To access the website, navigate to http://owl.uwo.ca and login with your Western University personal computer account (user id and password).
+The course website is located within OWL Brightspace.
+To access the website, navigate to https://westernu.brightspace.com/d2l/login and login with your Western University personal computer account (user id and password).
 New lecture & tutorial videos, assigned readings, notes, assignments and class information will be posted to this site each week.
 You are responsible for checking the course site regularly.

-This course is offered asynchronously, meaning that there will be no set meeting times.
-Instead, you will determine your own schedule for working through course activities and materials each week so that you can meet the course deadlines.
-New material will be posted each week including video lectures, tutorials, and slides.
+This course materials will be available on OWL Brightspace.
+New material will be posted each week including lectures, tutorials, and slides.
 These can be found in the Course Content tab in the OWL course site.
 Students are expected to complete all weekly tasks including assigned readings and exercises in the week they are assigned and well in advance of any other stated deadlines.